SA-500F: Propellant loading incident

+Consideration for testing at Pad 39B

+Following the successful completion of tests at Launch Complex 39A, there were tentative plans to reassemble SA-500F for similar facilities validation at Launch Complex 39B in the summer of 1967.
+However, these plans were never executed, as the objectives had already been achieved at Pad 39A, and program resources were redirected to other priorities in the Apollo schedule.

+These testing activities and their outcomes demonstrated the value of SA-500F as a non-flight facilities integration vehicle.
+The lessons learned contributed directly to the success of later Saturn V launches and the Apollo program as a whole.

 Paint scheme

 SA-500F was the first complete assembly of something resembling a Saturn V, and model makers quickly patterned their designs after its paint scheme, but engineers changed the black stripe to white in the intertank section of the first stage for flight vehicles after discovering the intertank got too hot from the heat of the Sun.
 The third stage's paint scheme is similar to that of the Saturn IB, with some minor differences, since it was originally made for testing the facilities of the Saturn IB.
 Model manufacturers largely have not updated their paint schemes since.
 The SA-500D test article also had a similar paint scheme.

 Fate

 The first stage, S-IC-F, was returned to the Marshall Space Flight Center and was stored there for an extended time (possibly for a few years).
-The stage was eventually scrapped to make more room.

-The second stage, S-II-F, was reassigned as a dynamic test stage at Marshall in early 1967 as S-II-F/D for use in the dynamic test vehicle SA-500D, after its predecessor was destroyed in an accident on a test stand.
+The stage was eventually scrapped to make more room.The second stage, S-II-F, was reassigned as a dynamic test stage at Marshall in early 1967 as S-II-F/D for use in the dynamic test vehicle SA-500D, after its predecessor was destroyed in an accident on a test stand.
 It is now displayed as part of the Saturn V at the U.S. Space & Rocket Center.

-The third stage, S-IVB-500F, was originally manufactured as a dummy third stage for the smaller Saturn IB and was used to fit-check the two Saturn IB launch complex facilities (LC 34 and LC 37).
+The third stage, S-IVB-500F, was originally manufactured as a dummy second stage for the smaller Saturn IB and was used to fit-check the two Saturn IB launch complex facilities (LC 34 and LC 37).
 It was then modified to meet the Saturn V third stage configuration for use on the SA-500F.
 In 1970, it was modified into the Skylab Workshop Dynamic Test Stage and was shipped in December to the Johnson Space Center for dynamic testing.
 In June 1971, it was shipped to Marshall for Skylab workshop static testing; and in June 1974 it was returned to KSC.
 It was scrapped in the 1980s or 1990s, with a possible sighting in 1986.